 Manuscript (232 pages, approximatively 15 MB)The manuscript is available at the following link.

 Slideshow (36 slides, approximatively 3 MB)This thesis was defended with the following slides (click on the references or on the names of other implementations to get the corresponding papers).

-Source and Script Files (175 files, approximatively 600 kB)Our implementation earned a “Best Artifact Award” at Euro-Par 2018, at the following link.
-This link includes source files, documentation together with compile, run and post-process scripts.
+Source and Script Files (175 files, approximatively 600 kB)Our implementation earned a “Best Artifact Award” at Euro-Par 2018, at the following link --- this repository includes source files, documentation together with compile, run and post-process scripts:

 Comparison to Other Implementations (in 3d)Comparison to different implementations on different architectures: cores, memory bandwidth in GB/s, number of particles processed by second (absolute and normalized w.r.t. memory bandwidth — higher is better).
 All the implementations use linear interpolation (except PIConGPU which uses second order interpolation).
 Click on the names of other implementations to get the corresponding papers.

 |OSIRIS (2013)||Intel Xeon E5-2680||8||51.2||134 · 10^6||2.62|

 |ORB5 (2016)||Intel Xeon E5-2670||8||51.2||69 · 10^6||1.35|

 |GTC-P (2016)||Intel Xeon E5 2692 v2||12||59.7||100 · 10^6||1.68|

 |PICADOR (2016)||Intel Xeon Phi 7250 (KNL)||68||115.2||298 · 10^6||2.59|

 |EMSES (2017)||Intel Xeon Phi 7250 (KNL)||68||115.2||1300 · 10^6||11.3|